wootsbot/kudy.js/README.md

+# KudyJS

-# A simple library to generate inspirational phrases.
+A simple library to generate inspirational phrases.

 Where each action returns a random object selected from a list: